AbdElRahmanFarhan/Autonomous_Serial_Manipulators_for_Industry/README.md

 - RWS & EGM abb controller interfaces
 - Librealsense SDK 2.0
 - ROS
+- [STOPP](https://github.com/AbdelrhmanBassiouny/stopp) (Developed as part of this project, and is now publicly available through pip)

 Feel free to contact us for any inquiries!